-Project: SEED LAB: Generating new practices at the intersection of conservation science, community knowledge, and new media.
+Project: Canopy Collective: Generating new practices at the intersection of conservation science, community knowledge, and new media.

 I am extremely happy to be selected as an ORA India Fellow.
 It not only comes at an important time in life, when I’m trying to consolidate and build a body of meaningful work, but this is the type of trust-based support that we require to do work about what matters to us and the world deeply.